tangbinh/machine-translation/README.md

 ### Overview
 This repository contains PyTorch implementations of sequence to sequence models for machine translation.
 The code is based on [fairseq](https://github.com/pytorch/fairseq) and purportedly made simple for the sake of readability, although main features such as multi-GPU training and beam search remain intact.

-The implemented model is a classic LSTM-based encoder-decoder model with attention mechanism, which performs robustly well on several machine translation datasets.
+Two encoder-decoder models are implemented in this repository: a classic model based on LSTM networks with attention mechanism [(Bahdanau et al.)](https://arxiv.org/abs/1409.0473) and Transformer, a recently favored model built entirely from self-attention [(Vaswani et al.)](https://arxiv.org/abs/1706.03762).

 <img src="images/seq2seq.png" alt="drawing"/>